Have you ever tried Sushi? What about Maki? If you want to know what Sushi Maki is, keep reading for insight on this Japanese dish.

 Another common name for it is rolled Sushi.
-Typically, when one aims at trying Japanese cuisine, the top of the list is Sushi.
-The variety of dishes are famous and have gained fame amongst visitors and general, all around the globe.
+Typically, when someone wants to try Japanese cuisine, Sushi is at the top of the list.
+The variety of sushi dishes is endless.

-Well, let us clear the Sushi versus maki conflict.
-As stated earlier, Sushi is the main rice dish of Japan, maki, on the other hand, is a sushi type.
+Well, let us clear up the old sushi versus maki conflict.
+As stated earlier, Sushi is the main rice dish of Japan, maki, on the other hand, is a sushi type – rolled sushi.